dgaydukov/cert-aws/sa/files/sa.md

 Peer node - when member join network it should have at least 1 peer node which store copy of distributed ledger with all transactions.
 Each blockchain has unique identifier `ResourceID.MemberID.NetworkID.managedblockchain.AWSRegion.amazonaws.com:PortNumber`.
 Port depends on blockcahin framework you are using.
 Yet this link is private, so members should have vpc and use vpc privatelink to access blockchain endpoint.

+###### GuardDuty
+It's thread management tools that helps to protect aws accounts/workloads/data by analazying data from cloudTrail/vpc flowLogs/dns logs using ML.
+It's regional service, so all collected data is aggregated/analyzied within region.
+It doesn't store any data, once data is analyzied it discarded. threat intelligence - list of malicious IP addresses maintained by aws and third-party partners.